Lei (garland)

-A lei (/leɪ/) is a garland or wreath common in Hawaii, across Polynesia, and the Philippines.
+A lei (/leɪ/) is a garland or wreath common in Polynesia and the Philippines.
 More loosely defined, a lei is any series of objects strung together with the intent to be worn.
 Lei of various styles are given as gifts to honour people throughout the Pacific, being presented, for example, to visiting dignitaries, graduates, or to loved ones who are departing.

-Lei gained popularity in the United States due to the common practice of presenting one to arriving or leaving tourists in Hawaii.
-Sampaguita leis are also used in the Philippines for religious reason, typically worn to their Anito or religious statues.
+Lei gained popularity in the United States due to the common practice of presenting one to arriving or leaving tourists in Hawaiʻi.
+Sampaguita leis are also used in the Philippines for religious reasons, typically worn to their Anito or religious statues.

 Symbolism

 A lei can be given to someone for a variety of reasons.
 Most commonly, these reasons include peace, love, honor, or friendship.
 Common events during which leis may be distributed include graduations, weddings, and school dances.
 Often the composition of a lei determines its significance.
 A lei made using a hala fruit, for instance, is said to be connected to love, desire, transition, and change.